 You can help protect against fungal nail infections from occurring by:

-- Treating any fungal infection you have, like athlete’s foot, before it spreads and can cause a nail infection.
+- Treating any fungal infection you have, like athlete’s foot, as it can cause a nail infection.

 - Wearing flip flops in public places